raccoongang/django-oidc/README.rst

-Django OpenID Connect (OIDC) authentication provider
+Open EDX OpenID Connect (OIDC) authentication provider
 ====================================================

-This module makes it easy to integrate OpenID Connect as an authentication source in a Django project.
+This module makes it easy to integrate OpenID Connect as an authentication source in a Open EDX project.

 Behind the scenes, it uses Roland Hedberg's great pyoidc library.

-Modified by JHUAPL BOSS to support Python3

 Quickstart
 ----------